 Jake has transitioned to a home office for his work.
-He hasa three monitor setup for his laptop and docking station.
+He has a three monitor setup for his laptop and docking station.
 He has another older computer that can only drive two of the monitors because it doesn't use USB-C. So he added a USB-C card.
 Still two monitors only.
 Leo says that Jake's video card is probably too old to drive all three video monitors.
 Are there any discreet graphics cards that can handle USB-C?
-Leo says the NVidia RTX 1070 may, but it's likely Thunderbolt 3 that runs off a Type-C connector.
 Type-C can be USB 3.1 or Thunderbolt 3.
 Looks the same.
+So it can be confusing.

 Stan is having a computer display issue.
 He has issues when he plays video.
 But when he uses Linux remotely, he has no issue.
 But when he's on Linux directly, he has an issue.
 Leo suspects that there's an issue with the video card.
 Maybe an incompatible video driver.
 You could remove the driver, and reinstall it.
 Or, get an inexpensive video card and see if it fixes the problem.
 Leo says that using a different flavor of Linux, like PopOS could also solve it.